Coronavirus Resources The campus is closed to the public, however services and instruction are still open and available online and by telephone.

 This curriculum is designed to meet the training needs for qualified entry-level microcomputer and networking technicians.
 You will learn how to connect multiple P.C.'s and sites, interconnect computer resources such as: printers, file storage, file sharing, email and inter office messaging and memo.
 You will also learn the physical medium for networking including interconnections and the hardware components such as repeaters, routers, hubs and bridges.

-Once you have a student ID number, call 559.442.8273 to schedule an appointment with a counselor in the Applied Technology Office.
 Counselors are available in the Applied Technology Division Office to assist students with creating a Student Education Plan for an Industrial Technology Degree.

 In the past the EST Club has done volunteer work with Grid Alternatives doing photovoltaic installations and volunteering at the Habitat for Humanity ReStore.
 In addition to the volunteer work the club has done off campus, EST club members participate in conjunction with Student Activities office volunteering for Ram pantry, Ram doggy, and the annual Renaissance Festival.
 It serves as a valuable model for successful learning.